rtbrick/bngblaster/docsrc/sources/quickstart.rst

 -----

 Let's start with a simple PPPoE setup where BNG Blaster emulates the client and server.
-On the first interface we use an :ref:`A10NSP interface <a10nsp-interface>` which includes a lightweight PPPoE server.
+On the first interface we use an :ref:`A10NSP interface <a10nsp-interface>`.
+Those interfaces emulate a lightweight PPPoE server by accepting every session.
 The other interface is configured as PPPoE client.

 The configured :ref:`session traffic <session-traffic>` generates bidirectional traffic between client and server.
-There is also one more bound :ref:`traffic stream <streams>` configured.
+There is also one more :ref:`traffic stream <streams>` bound to the sessions.

 **pppoe.json:**